wangfowen/owenwangdotcom/blog/_posts/2023-06-05-we-are-what-we-eat.md

 ---

 _This post is based off of our second annual [cheff's table](/cheff){:target="_blank"} - a home cooked dining experience that educates through food.
-If you live in or pass through the Bay Area and would like to be an attendee at a future one, let me know._
+If you live in or pass through the Bay Area and would like to attend a future one, let me know._
 <br/>
 <br/>